by Nate Smith

 When someone says something hateful to you, they haven’t actually told you anything about who you are, but they have told you something about who they are.

-pikachubottom asked: i just realized something. ive been following you for like a year now i think maybe? i dont know its been a long time! but i dont even know who you are. never heard u make a joke. etc. like who are you? but somehow i like you because i saw your pics every now and then?? its so weirdddd ughhh im having hard time ur kids are cute
+pikachubottom said: i just realized something. ive been following you for like a year now i think maybe? i dont know its been a long time! but i dont even know who you are. never heard u make a joke. etc. like who are you? but somehow i like you because i saw your pics every now and then?? its so weirdddd ughhh im having hard time ur kids are cute

 That’s a pretty good question.
 Who the heck am I?